Chris--A/PrintEx/README.md

 ```

 #### 2. Streaming (in/out).

+##### NOTE: Streaming is a C++11 only feature, you can enable it manually or wait for the IDE version 1.6.6 where is has been enabled by default.

 Streaming functionality is built into the PrintEx library, however you do not need to extend your object to use it (this will be done automatically).
 You can use any `Print` or `Stream` based object directly.
 Of course, a `Print` library does not have read capabilities and can only stream out data.